The Office of Undergraduate Education

 Application

-Mentor applicants have learned from their own experience as an incoming student about how to succeed in a college classroom, utilize vital campus resources, approach faculty and staff on a new campus, and get involved as leaders at UT Dallas.
-Prospective mentors undergo a vetting process that includes an application, interview, and two professional or academic references.
+Mentor applicants have learned from their own experience as an incoming student about how to succeed in a college classroom, utilize vital campus resources, approach faculty and staff on a new campus and get involved as leaders at UT Dallas.
+Prospective mentors undergo a vetting process which includes an application, interview and two professional or academic references.

 Training